maya-hope/WikiLeaksDNCScraper/README.md

 2. It would be more efficient to run multiple scrapers on your computer in parallel, running on different ranges of id's.
 I needed to keep using my computer at work while this was running in the background, and running more than 1 scaper at a time slowed down my computer too much, so I ruled it out.
 To learn how to run multiple scrapers at a time, check out this site: https://saucelabs.com/blog/running-your-selenium-tests-in-parallel-python
+3. I have a few exception catchers in my script to make sure it doesn't get stuck on the few "empty" emails in the DNC archive.
+These are essentially empty emails with no content.
+They are irrelevant to me, so I just skip past those with a simple try: except: in a couple of areas.